Netanelshoshan/MessageYou/README.md

 End-To-End encrypted chat application that supports file transfer between clients using boost and cryptopp libraries.

 ###### The encryption configuration used here is for demonstration purposes only!
-###### Using CBC mode in AES with constant iv value is not recommended, and you should use GCM mode that provides AEAD.
+###### Using CBC mode in AES with constant iv value is not recommended and you should use GCM mode that provides AEAD instead.

 ## Installation